QubesOS/qubes-doc/developers/building/development-workflow.md

 quilt refresh
 cd ../..
-vi series-pvops.conf
+vi series.conf
 ~~~

 #### Building RPMS

 TODO: Is this step generic for all subsystems?

-Now it is a good moment to make sure you have changed kernel release name in rel-pvops file.
-For example, if you change it to '1debug201211116c' the resulting RPMs will be named 'kernel-3.4.18-1debug20121116c.pvops.qubes.x86\_64.rpm'.
-This will help distinguish between different versions of the same package.
+Now it is a good moment to make sure you have changed kernel release name in
+rel file.
+For example, if you change it to '1debug201211116c' the
+resulting RPMs will be named
+'kernel-3.4.18-1debug20121116c.pvops.qubes.x86\_64.rpm'.
+This will help
+distinguish between different versions of the same package.

-You might want to take a moment here to review (git diff, git status), commit your changes locally.
+You might want to take a moment here to review (git diff, git status), commit
+your changes locally.

-To actually build RPMS, in qubes-src/kernel:
+To actually build RPMS, in qubes-builder:

 ~~~
-make rpms
+make linux-kernel
 ~~~

-RPMS will appear in qubes-src/kernel/rpm/x86\_64:
+RPMS will appear in qubes-src/linux-kernel/pkgs/fc20/x86\_64:

 ~~~
 -rw-rw-r-- 1 user user 42996126 Nov 17 04:08 kernel-3.4.18-1debug20121116c.pvops.qubes.x86_64.rpm